UMAprotocol/UMIPs/UMIPs/umip-draft_DIGG.md

     5. Query the ETH/USD Price as per UMIP-6.
     6. Take the mean of steps 1 and 2 to get the DIGG/WBTC price.
     7. Take the mean of steps 3 and 4 to get the WBTC/ETH price.
-    8. Multiply steps 6 and 7 to get the DIGG/ETH price and multiply the result by 1e-9 for scaling.
+    8. Multiply steps 6 and 7 to get the DIGG/ETH price.
     9. Multiply the DIGG/ETH price acquired from step 8 by the ETH/USD price acquired in step 5 and round to 6 decimals to get the final DIGG/USD price.